 Its best known street is Portobello Road, which crosses the neighborhood almost completely.
 The best day to make this visit is Saturday, as that day is installed one of the most complete flea markets in the city.

 Undoubtedly, the Madame Tussauds museum presents the best wax figures from around the world.

 In this museum you will see realistic wax figures of thousands of famous people from around the world, from athletes to great protagonists of history, through actors or scientists.

 In the afternoon is a good time to walk around the area of Covent Garden and catch the special atmosphere that characterizes it.
 Here there was an old flower market and today you will find numerous street artists, restaurants, pubs and food stalls.

 In case you go with children, this square is home to a museum that they usually like quite a lot: the London Transport Museum.

 The tour of this day will end in the West End, one of the liveliest areas of the city.

-Follow the Sherlock Holmes trail along Baker Street
+Follow Sherlock Holmes' route through Baker Street

 London was also the place where Sir Arthur Conan Doyle set the stories of the most famous private detective in history: Sherlock Holmes.